January 5th 2021

 1st March a return to Charlie Unwin, online, organiser Mandy Holloway

 And I’m aware there will be other webinars later in the year.

-With our first ‘in person’ meet up on 24th March at Newton Stud/Baronswood, Devon – ‘foal from conception to maturity’, organiser Mandy Luesely.
+With our first ‘in person’ meet up on 24th March at the stud visit in Devon – ‘foal from conception to maturity’, organiser Mandy Luesely.
 David S if I possibly can, I’ll be there!!

 Our regular sortie to Talland is 20th April, details from Jude Murphy